SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_throughput_app/readme.md

 **Throughput Measurement Types**

-The application may be configured to measure throughput using UDP, TCP, SSL packets.
+The application may be configured to measure throughput using UDP, TCP, TLS packets.
 Choose the measurement type using the `THROUGHPUT_TYPE` macro.

 ```
 #define THROUGHPUT_TYPE  TCP_TX     // Selects the throughput option; see the following diagrams.